Outdoor Education (see also Glenorchy Lodge)

 - Musical Instruments – students of all levels can learn a musical instrument of any description.
 Students can join music interest groups when they have reached a sufficiently high standard.

 - Orchestra – The orchestra is currently made up of East Otago High School students that learn and play orchestral instruments.
-It is conducted by Mr. Brusse, with the assistance of Mrs Wark.
+It is conducted by Mr. Brusse.
 It is held every Wednesday in the music room.